DiCarloLab-Delft/QuantumInspireUtilities/README.md

 # QuantumInspireUtilities
-Utility functions that supplement the [Quantum Inspire 2.0](https://www.quantum-inspire.com/) Python SDK, tailored for the superconducting backends of the platform, hosted in the [DiCarlo lab](https://qutech.nl/lab/dicarlo-lab-welcome/) in QuTech.
+This repository contains utility functions and demonstration notebooks that supplement the [Quantum Inspire 2.0](https://www.quantum-inspire.com/) Python SDK, tailored for the superconducting backends of the platform, hosted in the [DiCarlo lab](https://qutech.nl/lab/dicarlo-lab-welcome/) in QuTech.

-## 1. Tested instructions for creating a Python environment compatible with the QI SDK
+## 1. Installation instructions

 ### 1.1.
 Beginner-friendly installation
 Note: this installation method is typically not recommended, but is nevertheless suggested due to its relative simplicity.
 In principle it avoids installing and using pipx, which some users have experienced difficulties in doing so.